D’Angelo: Last year it was a mixed thing when it came to sports in South Florida. Here are the main storylines for 2020: Sport - The Palm Beach Post - The Media Times

 Frameborder = “0” allow = “accelerometer; autoplay; encrypted media; gyroscope; picture-in-picture” allowfullscreen>

 Tiger included Honda in his 2018 plan for health reasons after a three-year absence.
 He often calls Honda, which is played at PGA National, his “hometown tournament”.
-It would be nice if he would help his community by participating in the only tournament where he could sleep in his own bed between rounds.
+It would be nice to see him help his community by participating in the only tournament where he can sleep in his own bed between rounds.

 RELATED: Players trying to create a new schedule lack the Honda Classic field in depth